Synovial fluid analysis

 How the test is performed

 After the area is cleaned, the health care provider will insert a sterile needle through the skin and into the joint space.
-Once in the joint, fluid is drawn through the needle into a sterile syringe.
+Once the needle is in the joint, fluid is drawn through it into a sterile syringe.

 How to prepare for the test

-Normally, no special preparation is necessary, but contact your health care provider before the test to make sure.
-Tell your doctor if you are taking blood thinners, as they can affect test results or your ability to take the test.
+Normally, no special preparation is needed.
+Tell your health care provider if you are taking blood thinners, because they can affect test results or your ability to take the test.

 How the test will feel